When to use what: Hand sketching, 2D floor plans, and 3D tours

 What is it?

-Encircle Floor Plan has been designed to be part of a restorer’s workflow when they arrive onsite at every job.
-This solution allows any field team member to capture a property in an average of 5 minutes, using the smartphone they already have, from directly within the Encircle mobile app.
-Then a precise, digital 2D floor plan is delivered back into the Encircle claim in less than 6 hours.
+Any field team member can capture a property in an average of 5 minutes, using only their smartphone, from directly within the Encircle mobile app.
+A precise, digital 2D floor plan is delivered back into the Encircle claim in 90 mins on average (always within 6 hours).

 When should I use it?